A Skellam Regression Model for Quantifying Positional Value in Soccer: Introduction

 \section{Introduction}

-Soccer is undoubtedly the {\em king of sports}, with approximately 4 billion global following \cite{worldatlas}.
-However, despite this huge global interest it still lags behind with respect to advanced quantitative analysis and metrics capturing teams' and players' performance as compared to other sports with much smaller fan base (e.g., baseball, basketball).
-Traditionally sports metrics quantify on-ball events.
+Soccer is undoubtedly the {\em king of sports}, with approximately 4 billion global following (\cite{worldatlas}). \todo{While soccer clubs were slower in embracing the world of data and computational insights as compared to other sports, they have taken huge strides during the last few years integrating {\em analytics} in their soccer operations. } Traditional soccer metrics quantify on-ball events (e.g., corners, fouls, shots etc.).
 However, soccer epitomizes the notion of team sports through a game of space and off-ball movement.
-In soccer every player has possession of the ball an average of only 3 minutes \cite{fernandez2018wide}, and hence, metrics that quantify on-ball events will fail to capture a player's influence on the game.
+In soccer every player has possession of the ball an average of only 3 minutes (\cite{fernandez2018wide}), and hence, metrics that quantify on-ball events will fail to capture a player's influence on the game.
+Nevertheless, novel optical tracking technology has allowed for data collection and analysis of off-ball events and movements, hence, providing us with a more complete view of a player's contributions.
+Unfortunately, these approaches are not fully open, in the sense that these type of data are not available to the public.
+The objective of this study is to develop a fully reproducible and open method, for evaluating the expected contribution of a player on the pitch.